linkerd/linkerd2/doc/proxy-metrics.md

 ### `response_latency_ms`

 A histogram of the total latency of a response.
-This is measured from when the request headers are received to when the response stream has completed.
+This is measured from when the request headers are received to when the first response body frame is received or, if no body frames are sent in the stream, to the first EOS frame.

 ## Labels